strayMat/causal-ml-course/slides/event_studies.typ

     $#c_treated[$hat(Y)_(1, t)$] = sum_(j=2)^(n_0 + 1) hat(w)_j #c_control[$Y_(j, t)$]$

     #only((2, 3, 4))[
-      🤔How to choose the weights?
+      🤔How to choose these weights?
     ]

-    #only((2, 3, 4))[
+    #only((3, 4))[
-      Minimize some distance between the treated and the controls.
+      #emoji.lightbulb Minimize some distance between the treated and the controls.
     ]

     #only(4)[